newsnowlabs/runcvm/README.md

       - [-] Bind-mounting host sockets or devices, and `--device` is unsupported
    - Networking
       - [+] The default bridge network is supported
-      - [+] Custom/user-defined networks specified using `--network` are supported, including Docker DNS resolution of container names
+      - [+] Custom/user-defined networks specified using `--network` are supported, including Docker DNS resolution of container names and respect for custom network MTU
       - [+] `--publish` (or `-p`) is supported
       - [+] `--dns`, `--dns-option`, `--dns-search` are supported
       - [+] `--ip` is supported